Auroratide/auroratide.com/content/posts/image-alt-text/content.md

 Here's a pretty example:

-<article-image src="/assets/posts/image-alt-text/purpiter.png" alt="Purple and pink clouds swirl about a planet, twisting into a knot of three deep red storms.
-An icy blue ring encircles the planet reflecting light from a bright star in the distance." size="lg"></article-image>
+<article-image src="/assets/posts/image-alt-text/purpiter.png" alt="Purple clouds swirl about a planet, twisting into three red storms.
+Its icy ring reflects light from a star in the distance." size="lg"></article-image>

 What alt text should be used for this?